 Both kinds of agents share a set of features allowing them to respond in different ways to the same kind of solicitations (such as input from GUI, messages from other agents) according to the state of their current behaviour (when the solicitation is received).

-Currently, agents support two different behaviours:
+Agents support two different behaviours:

 - 1. Authentication behaviour: This is triggered upon each agent activation.
 It consists of all the procedures that are necessary for the agent to correctly operate on the marketplace. - 2.
 Negotiation behaviour: This is the behaviour each agent needs to support in order to be able to participate in marketplace negotiations.
-It is designed in a way that allows different negotiation protocols to be adopted.
+It is designed in a way that allows different negotiation protocols to be adopted. - 3.
+Blockchain verification behaviour: This behaviour is implemented to allow agents to verify the message content and its provenance.